gecrooks/modern-python-template/README.md

 ## Miscellaneous

 On travis, it's a good idea to set a cron job to run the test suite against the main branch on a regular basis.
 This will alert you of problems caused by your dependencies updating.
 (For instance, one of my other projects just broke, apparently because flake8 updated it's rules.)
-You have to have the main branch setup for travis first, before you can set this up.
+You have to have the main branch setup for travis first before you can set this up.

 On Github, add a description, website url (typically pointing at readthedocs), and project tags.
 And review the rest of githubs settings.